settings icon

 Answer

-Obsessive Compulsive Disorder (OCD) was formerly classified as an anxiety disorder but is now categorized separately by the American Psychological Association.
-OCD is characterized by obsessive thoughts that lead to compulsive behaviors.
+Obsessive Compulsive Disorder (OCD) was formerly classified as an anxiety disorder but is now categorized as a discrete disorder by the American Psychological Association.
+OCD is characterized by obsessive thoughts and fears that lead to compulsive behaviors.
 The thoughts are invasive and feel uncontrollable.
 Furthermore, the thoughts are anxiety-provoking, compelling the person to carry out certain behaviors to temporarily relieve the anxiety.
-Both the thoughts and compulsive routines interfere with daily life to varying degrees.
 Researchers have not found a cause for OCD, but they have identified parts of the brain that seem to be involved.

 Return to: